Cracking the Case: Forensics, Freshman, and FIGs FIG Instructor and Assistant

-FIG Faculty: Larry Ulibarri
+FIG Instructor: Larry Ulibarri

 Dr. Ulibarri is an adjunct lecturer.
 He spent the past several years in Vietnam conducting research on the behavior and conservation of the red-shanked doucs (Pygathrix nemaeus) and their habitat.
 His research included the social organization, ranging behavior, activity budgets, nutritional and feeding ecology of the doucs as well as climate, plant phenology, habitat evaluation, road ecology and anthropogenic effects.